ddxu1/reddit-giveaway-scraper/README.md

 ## How It Works

 1. GitHub Actions runs the scraper every 15 minutes
-2. The script checks the latest 100 posts in r/legendsza
+2. The script checks the latest 100 posts in each configured subreddit
-3. New posts containing "giveaway" trigger a Discord notification
+3. Posts matching the specific criteria for each subreddit trigger a Discord notification
 4. Post IDs are saved to `seen_posts.json` to prevent duplicates
 5. The file is committed back to the repository